 Try it Now!

-It is my wish and prayer that you grow deeper in your practice to rise above all worldly suffering and shine inside out!
+I wish and pray that you grow deeper in your practice to rise above all worldly suffering and shine inside out!

 Love and Light